Hello Koalas News – Moves and Grooves

 Then Ranger Riley and Guula are moving south to the Australian National Botanic Gardens for a larger Hello Koalas exhibition in March, as a highlight of Canberra’s Enlighten Festival.
 More news shortly.

-Four Hello Koalas sculptures also away from the Trail at present:
+A few other Hello Koalas sculptures are also away from the Trail at present:

-Sandy Paws, painted by Kim and Wayne Staples, is visiting friends from out of town and will be back later this week at a new home.
+Sandy Paws, painted by Kim and Wayne Staples, is visiting friends from out of town and will be back next week.

 Woody is at his new home now – the award winning tourist attraction, Sealy Lookout at Coffs Harbour and enjoying the new Tree Tops experience there.
 Watch out for the turn off from the Pacific Highway just past the Big Banana when you travel north from Port Macquarie.